gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-precision-issues.md

 precision mediump float;
 ```

-What that heck was that about?
+What the heck was that about?

 `lowp`, `mediump`, and `highp` are precision settings.
 Precision in this case
 effectively means how many bits are used to store a value.
 A number in